 Associate Director, PC3I & Director, Program in Health Equity Innovation, PC3I

 Dr. Fayanju has a strong and long-standing commitment to promoting the equity and efficacy with which breast cancer patients are treated, a guiding principle that is reflected in her clinical practice and research endeavors.
 Her research lies at the intersection of redressing disparities and improving value in oncologic care, particularly through the use of patient-reported outcomes (PROs) and is funded by the National Institutes of Health (NIH).
 Nationally, she is active in the American Society of Breast Surgeons, the Association for Academic Surgery, the Society of Black Academic Surgeons, and the Society of Surgical Oncology.
-She also serves on the Board of Directors for the Surgical Outcomes Club and on the editorial board of the Annals of Surgical Oncology and the American Journal of Surgery.
+She also serves on the Board of Directors for the Surgical Outcomes Club and on the editorial boards of the Annals of Surgery Open, Annals of Surgical Oncology, the American Journal of Surgery, and JCO Oncology Practice.
 In 2019, she was recognized by the National Academy of Medicine (NAM) as an Emerging Leader in Health and Medicine Scholar, selected as one of 10 early- and mid-career researchers nationwide felt to “represent the next generation of leading scientists, health care providers, public health professionals, and policymakers.”